qwerty250/seu_auto_health_report/README.md

 3. Install corresponding browser driver and add it in PATH.

-   In my case, I need driver for Chrome 80.0 (as is attached in ./webdriver).
-If you are not using the same version or the same browser, visit https://www.selenium.dev/downloads/ and find yours in Browsers section.
+   Visit https://www.selenium.dev/downloads/ and find your browser in Browsers section.
+Download the corresponding driver of your browser.
+Put it in ./webdriver.
+Add the directory to your PATH.
 You may need to edit code in case you are not using Chrome.

 4. Edit auto_report.py and replcace the placeholders in Line 1 with your ID card number and password.